rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 The `openssh-clients` package seems to be required for Packer to copy its scripts into the VM.

-The `open-vm-tools` is also needed by Packer to detect the end of the installation, this explains the addition of the AppStream repository. `perl` and `perl-File-Temp` will also be required by VMware Tools during the deployment part.
+The `open-vm-tools` is also needed by Packer to detect the end of the installation, this explains the addition of the AppStream repository.
+The packages `perl` and `perl-File-Temp` will also be required by VMware Tools during the deployment part.
 This is a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for Ansible to work (if you won't use Ansible or python, remove them!).

 ```
 %packages --ignoremissing --excludedocs